Ha Ha Clinton-Dix

 Ha'Sean Treshon "Ha Ha" Clinton-Dix (born December 21, 1992) is an American former professional football player who was a safety for seven seasons in the National Football League (NFL), primarily with the Green Bay Packers.
 He played college football for the Alabama Crimson Tide and was selected by the Packers in the first round of the 2014 NFL draft.
-He later played for the Washington Redskins and the Chicago Bears, before briefly appearing with the Las Vegas Raiders.
-He is currently the Director of Player Development for the Alabama Crimson Tide.
+He later played for the Washington Redskins, Chicago Bears, and Las Vegas Raiders.
+He is currently the director of player development for the Alabama Crimson Tide.

 Early life

 A native of Eatonville, Florida, Clinton-Dix was nicknamed "HaHa" as an infant by his grandmother in response to "Ha'Sean" often being pronounced /hɒˈʃɑːn/ (like "Shaun") instead of the intended /hɒˈsiːn/ (like "seen").
 He prefers to go by "HaHa" and has stated that both he and his coaches love the moniker.
 In an interview, he explained that the true nickname is actually "HaHa" (in Pascal case, no space, two capitals).

 Clinton-Dix spent his freshman and sophomore years at Edgewater High School, where he played running back and was a teammate of Mike Brewster.
 Before his junior year, Clinton-Dix transferred to Dr. Phillips High School, where he played alongside Dee Hart.
 In addition to football, he lettered in basketball and track, participating in the 4 × 100 m and 4 × 400 m relay at Edgewater.
 In football, he was an All-American defensive back and kick returner at Dr. Phillips.
 Named a five-star recruit by Rivals.com, Clinton-Dix was ranked the No. 1 safety in his class and sixth-rated player overall.
 During his senior football season, Clinton-Dix, teamed with All-American running back Hart, led Dr. Phillips to a 14–1 season.
 The Panthers lost to future NFL running back Devonta Freeman and Miami Central in the Florida 6A State Championship Game, ending the season ranked #21 nationally by Rivals.com.